Halsey (singer): Music style and themes

 Halsey is noted for her distinctive "indie" style of singing, which has garnered controversial feedback.
 She sings with an accent different from her speaking voice.
-She is known as a pop, electronic, electropop, synth-pop, art pop, alternative pop, alternative rock, R&B, indie pop, and alternative R&B artist.
+Halsey's music often encompasses pop, electronic, alternative, R&B, and rock genres, specifically falling under the styles of alternative pop, alternative R&B, alternative rock, arena pop, art pop, electropop, indie pop, and synth-pop.

 The New York Times Jon Caramanica noted, "Halsey arrived as part of a slew of female pop rebels who emerged in the wake of Lorde's early-2010s recalibration of the genre's operating hierarchies."
 When speaking of Badlands, Billboard stated, "Halsey's larger-than-life vision combines the synthy darkness of Lorde, the neon-pop chutzpah of Miley Cyrus and the flickering film noir of Lana Del Rey."

 Halsey's music focuses on her personal experiences and telling a story.
 She writes about relationships with other women in her music as a way of solidifying her bisexuality.